Who is the Son of the Almighty?

 Jerusalem, Jerusalem, you who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, like a hen gathers her own brood under her wings, and you refused!

-John 6:62: Jesus was going to ascend to where he was before
+John 6:62: Jesus was going to ascend to where he was before.
+He was not a thought.

 Then what if you would see the Son of Man ascending to where he was before?